 Sinus problems usually benefit from a cleansing diet of vegetables, fruits, and grains.
 Greens, lemon juice, carrot juice, pineapples, papayas, and apples are good things to add.
 Don’t forget to drink plenty of pure, fresh water – the best remedy of all.

 When the sinuses are stopped up, a good way to drain them is with horseradish.
 Grate a couple of teaspoons of fresh horseradish root and take a big spoonful by mouth.
 The sinuses will begin to drain and should be clear within a few minutes.

-At the first sign of a cold or allergy, try this preventive measure.
 Mix a teaspoon of sea salt or table salt with a cup of hot water.
 Stir to dissolve.
 When lukewarm, snort up the nose and allow liquid to drain down the back of the throat and then spit it out of the mouth.
 If you have some powdered myrrh, add a pinch to the mixture before snorting.
 Myrrh may not completely dissolve and the mixture may need to be strained through a couple layers of cheesecloth before snorting.
 This all sounds awful but really works to ward off colds.
 Better to gag for a few seconds than to suffer weeks with a cold!

 Before the start of cold and flu season, take regular doses of immunity herbs like ginseng, goldenseal, yellowroot, licorice, and astragalus.
 A strong immunity is the best way to protect against sinus infection.
 At the first sign of a cold (such as run down feeling with tickle in the throat or sneezing), begin taking three doses of astragalus a day for a week (but not with a fever).
 Often this one safeguard can kill a cold virus before it gets a chance to invade tissues and other body systems.